 How is your gait analysis different from a running store?

-Our gait analysis is performed by a licensed physical therapist and includes detailed examination of not only the foot and ankle, but hips, back and upper body, as well.
+Our gait analysis is performed by a licensed physical therapist and includes detailed examination of not only the foot and ankle, but hips, back and upper body as well.
 Breakdown of gait can result from weakness anywhere in the body, so simply looking at the foot and ankle does not give a complete picture.
-Our analysis also includes a physical assessment so that you know how to improve your form and perform exercises for best results.
+Our analysis also includes a physical assessment so you know how to improve your form and perform exercises for best results.

 The Medical Motion system allows the therapists to measure the patient’s body movements, body mechanics and muscle activity.
 As the patient walks or runs on a treadmill, three synchronized video cameras will be used to identify mechanical imperfections and make corrections to minimize stress on the individual's body.